 When flowers and fruit are verging on full maturity, they need a week or two of just water without nutrients, a process known as "flushing," so they can use up all of the nutrients they have already absorbed.

 THE STATE OF YOUR PLANTS

 What stage of growth is your favorite crop at right now?
 We’d love to see how your plants are doing, so send us a picture at the Safer® Brand Facebook page, where you can interact with the organic growth community.
-Also, be sure to subscribe to the Safer® Brand E-Newsletter for great deals on OMRI Listed® products and other helpful garden articles about gardening and lawn care.
+Also, be sure to subscribe to the Safer® Brand E-Newsletter for ideas on using your favorite OMRI Listed® products and other helpful garden articles about gardening and lawn care.